 Americans on Presidents Day: Admiration, fear mark holiday

-PROVIDENCE, R.I. - The United States on Monday marks Presidents Day, a holiday that's taking on a new meaning for some Americans this year as President Donald Trump - to the dismay of some and delight of others - upends traditional notions of the office.
+PROVIDENCE - The United States on Monday marked Presidents Day, a holiday that's taking on a new meaning for some Americans this year as Republican President Donald Trump - to the dismay of some and the delight of others - upends traditional notions of the office.

 The holiday began as a celebration of George Washington's birthday, Feb.
 22, and its official name remains Washington's Birthday.